 Click below to read more about these new EEC topic areas.

-In November, the Administration announced a new round of PDG B–5 Systems Building Grants.
+In November, the Administration announced a new round of Preschool Development Grant Birth–5 Systems Building Grants.
 These grants, ranging from $500,000 to $15 million, are intended to help states expand parental choice, improve system efficiency, and raise the overall quality of child care and early learning programs.
 To read more about this amazing grant and which states received this grant click below!

 The Institute for Education and Professional Development, Inc.